Ankeny Centennial High School: Performing arts

-ACHS has five competitive show choirs: the mixed-gender "Spectrum", "Eternal Rush", and "Chaos" as well as the all-female "Vortex".
+ACHS has four competitive show choirs: the mixed-gender "Spectrum", "Eternal Rush", and "Chaos" and the all-female "Vortex".
 The program hosts an annual competition, the Mid-Iowa Show Choir Championships.
 Spectrum finished second at a national invite in 2016 and was undefeated in its 2020 season, capturing vocal and choreography awards at every competition.

-ACHS also has a competitive Marching Band who performs and competes through Iowa in addition to having twice been selected to perform in the New York City Veterans Day Parade.
-The Band program features a Wind Symphony, a Symphonic Band, and a 9th Grade Concert Band.
-In addition the program has four jazz bands: Jazz Collective, Jazz Studio, Jazz Vanguard, and Jazz Lab.
+ACHS also has a competitive marching band that performs and competes throughout Iowa.
+It was twice selected to perform in the New York City Veterans Day Parade.
+The band program features a Wind Symphony, a Symphonic Band, a 9th Grade Concert Band, and four jazz bands: Jazz Collective, Jazz Studio, Jazz Vanguard, and Jazz Lab.